KhiopsML/khiops-python/doc/samples/samples.rst

 Samples core
 ============

-The samples on this page demonstrate the basic use of the ``khiops.core`` module.
+The code snippets on this page demonstrate the basic use of the :py:mod:`khiops.core` module.

 Script and Jupyter notebook
 ---------------------------